Ludovico Fossali

-Ludovico Fossali (born 21 May 1997) is an Italian speed climber.
-He competed at the 2020 Summer Olympics, in Men's combined sport climbing.
+Ludovico Fossali (born 21 May 1997) is an Italian competition speed climber.
+He competed at the 2020 Summer Olympics, in Men's combined climbing.

 Career

 Fossali won several medals at the Italian Climbing Championships, including the speed climbing gold medal at the 2017 championships in Arco.

 He won the overall bronze speed climbing medal in the 2017 IFSC Climbing World Cup.

 He won the speed climbing gold medal at the 2019 IFSC Climbing World Championships in Hachioji, Japan.
 He placed 9th in the Combined event, securing a qualification for the Tokyo 2020 Olympics.